KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/qbe.rst

          Filtering data on fields with type of Date/Time/Timestamp through Calendar/Time functions is only available for the Enterprise Edition.

 If you have the SI license file, you could filter your data with fields type of date/time/timestamp using Calendar/Time/Calendar + Time options.
-This depends on which data type is your field, and this comes from the metamodel creation phase.
+This depends on which data type your field is: the dat type is assigned when creating the metamodel.
-When creating your metamodel, you can set the data type of your field.

 .. figure:: media/timeDataType.png